 Performing Arts Aotearoa on Wikipedia

 Lisa started editing Wikipdia during a workshop run by the Dowse Art Museum in Lower Hutt focusing in Māori women artists in 2019.
-The Wikimedia Foundation has funded Lisa to coordinate a four month Performing Arts Aotearoa project.
-Lisa is on the look out for other people to join in.
+Since then these are some of the articles Lisa has started.

 I discovered a surprising lack of articles about the arts in Aotearoa.
 I write on Wikipedia as a volunteer mostly content about women & performing arts in Aotearoa. ~ Lisa

-The Performing Arts Aotearoa Wikiproject has goals to create quality content on dance, theatre and other forms of performing arts in Wikipedia, Wikidata and Wikimedia Commons, and runs from May to September 2021.
+The Wikimedia Foundation funded Lisa to coordinate a four month Performing Arts Aotearoa project.
+The goals were to create quality content on dance, theatre and other forms of performing arts in Wikipedia, Wikidata and Wikimedia Commons, and ran from May to September 2021.

 Get in touch with any questions: firstname.lastname@example.org